 We don’t inflict our stories on guests, but some people ask about our background or that of the inn, so here goes…

-Who we are: Your hosts at Adventure Inn are Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
+Who we are: Your hosts at Adventure Inn B&B are Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
 The third family member is Pucci, a Labrador retriever.

 Was running a B&B our dream?
 Nope.
 We inherited this nice, large house on Lake Huron, moved from downtown Detroit, and over a ten-year period made it nicer and larger.
 Too much space for two people and a dog.

-On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the top of someone’s boat shed, we hatched the idea.
-Nine months later, Adventure Inn was born.
+On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the roof of someone’s boat shed, we hatched the idea.
+Nine months later, Adventure Inn B&B was born.
 We like the way we live — and the way our house looks — when company is coming.

 It’s also true that Nicholas is a licensed boat captain, approved by the U.S. Coast Guard to pilot vessels up to 100,000 tons.
-We currently don’t offer charters, but in season, if he’s available, Captain Adventure can be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.
+We currently don’t offer charters, but in season, if he’s available, Captain Adventure might be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.